Graduate Students

 B.A.
 Hispanic Linguistics, B.S.
 Business Administration, University of North Carolina at Chapel Hill, 2018

-Samantha is a first year MA student.
-Her linguistics interests are focused on Hispanic Linguistics, specifically L2 acquisition for native English speakers, the intersection between cognitive science and linguistics, and pragmatics.
+Samantha is a second year PhD student.
+Past research has focused on multilingual acquisition in children and the interpretation of emojis in text messages across English and Spanish.
+Her linguistics interests are focused on Hispanic Linguistics, specifically L2 acquisition for native English speakers, the intersection between cognitive science and linguistics, and pragmatics

 J Leo Hirsch